 Keene is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Keene is somewhat higher than in the average US city of 21.84%: 27.79% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Keene in 2010 was $15,293, which is low income relative to Texas and the nation.
-This equates to an annual income of $61,172 for a family of four.
+The per capita income in Keene in 2018 was $20,901, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $83,604 for a family of four.
 However, Keene contains both very wealthy and poor people as well.
-Keene also has one of the higher rates of people living in poverty in the nation, with 34.93% of its population below the federal poverty line.

-Keene is a somewhat ethnically-diverse city.
+Keene is an extremely ethnically-diverse city.
 The people who call Keene home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Keene residents report their race to be White, followed by Black or African-American.
+The greatest number of Keene residents report their race to be White, followed by Native Hawaiian.
 Keene also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 46.13% of the city’s residents.
-Important ancestries of people in Keene include Irish, English, Welsh, and African.
+People of Hispanic or Latino origin account for 29.75% of the city’s residents.
+Important ancestries of people in Keene include German, English, Irish, Scots-Irish, and Italian.

 The most common language spoken in Keene is English.
 Other important languages spoken here include Spanish and Pacific Island languages.